Bluefinger/bevy_rand/tutorial/05-observer-driven-reseeding.md

 Managing the seeding of related RNGs manually can be complex and also boilerplate-y, so `bevy_rand` provides a commands API powered by observers and bevy relations to make it much easier to setup and maintain.
 This way, pushing a new seed to a single "source" RNG will then automatically push out new seeds to all linked "target" RNGs.
 It can also be set up for seeding between different kinds of PRNG, but it does require the addition of an extra plugin in order to facilitate this particular case.

 The nature of the relations are strictly either One to One or One to Many.
-Many to Many relations are **not** supported, as it does not make sense for PRNG to have multiple source PRNGs.
+Many to Many relations are **not** supported, as it does not make sense for a PRNG to have multiple source PRNGs.

 ```rust
 use bevy_app::prelude::*;